KingColton1/Snitch-and-Pearl-Reminder/README.md

 This bot designed for any Civ servers such as CivMC that is using mainline's pearl and snitch plugins.
 Probably work for spin-off Civ servers like Civ+.

+**Note:** Expiration Date defines the day of a snitch's deactivation or running out of a pearl's fuel.

+For more information, please refer to [the wiki](https://github.com/KingColton1/Snitch-and-Pearl-Reminder/wiki).

 # Self Host Instruction
 This bot requires two things; a server (can be your own computer, a virtual private server, or dedicated server) and a database if you prefer Postgres, MySQL, MariaDB, or MSSQL.
 However if you prefer SQLite over other databases, you do not need to host your own database.